 You have the option to complete a Professional Training placement as part of this course.
 This will give you the opportunity to develop your professional, academic and personal potential, helping to prepare you for your future career.

 A significant proportion of placement students at Surrey are offered graduate-level jobs or go onto postgraduate study.

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

 Electrical and Electronic Engineering placements

-You will be assisted during the second year to find appropriate placements in industry, and we endeavour to ensure that the placement matches your interests and aspirations.
-We have established strong relationships with industry over many years, and there is a great demand for our students.
-This ensures that there are many interesting and challenging opportunities on offer.
-In recent years, we have had students in placements with 85 different companies.
+We’ve established strong relationships with industry partners over the years, and there’s a great demand for our students.
+This ensures there are many interesting and challenging opportunities on offer.
+In recent years, students have had placements with 85 different companies.
+Well-known names include:

 - GE Healthcare

-In addition, we have contacts with many smaller companies which provide excellent placement opportunities.
-Many of our students return from their placement with offers of employment and often with financial sponsorship from their placement company.
+We also have contacts with a range of smaller companies which provide excellent placement opportunities.
+Many of our students often return from these with offers of employment and financial sponsorship.